 3. High protein plant-based meals

-various vegan protein sources arranged on plates on a table.
+various vegan protein sources arranged in bowls on a red able.

 Vegan protein 101